FreeSplit/FreeSplit/README.md

 # FreeSplit

-A simple, self-hosted expense splitting application similar to Splitwise.
+A simple, self-hosted expense splitting application.
 Built with Go (gRPC backend) and React (PWA frontend), designed to be easily deployed and self-hosted.

 ## Features